 Literature search and eligible criteria

-To conduct this meta-analysis, we followed the PRISMA guidelines (Preferred Reporting Items for Systematic reviews and Meta-Analyses; fig. S2) (26).
-To identify different restoration practices implemented in drylands globally and to compare the effectiveness of active and passive types of restoration, we systematically searched in the databases Scopus and Web of Science the following terms combination: [restoration* desert* vegetation*] OR [restoration* grassland* desert*] OR [restoration desert* plant*] OR [restoration "agricultural lands"] OR ["restoration techniques" desert*] OR ["passive restoration" desert* plant*] OR ["active restoration" desert* plant*] OR [revegetation abandoned desert*] OR [restoration "agricult*land*" desert* plant*] OR [restoration dryland* vegetation] OR [restoration semiarid* plant*] OR [restoration arid* plant*].
+To conduct this meta-analysis, we followed the PRISMA guidelines (Preferred Reporting Items for Systematic reviews and Meta-Analyses; Fig. S2) (26).
+To identify different restoration practices implemented in drylands globally and to compare the effectiveness of active and passive types of restoration practices and outcomes, we systematically searched in the databases Scopus and Web of Science using the following term combinations: [restoration* desert* vegetation*] OR [restoration* grassland* desert*] OR [restoration desert* plant*] OR [restoration "agricultural lands"] OR ["restoration techniques" desert*] OR ["passive restoration" desert* plant*] OR ["active restoration" desert* plant*] OR [revegetation abandoned desert*] OR [restoration "agricult*land*" desert* plant*] OR [restoration dryland* vegetation] OR [restoration semiarid* plant*] OR [restoration arid* plant*].
 The searches were conducted in September 2018 and returned 1504 published articles.

 We collected data from studies that met the following inclusion criteria: (1) research articles including results, no review articles; (2) agriculture as the main disturbance reported (crop lands and grazing lands); (3) studies with treatment (restoration practice) and control (no intervention) groups; (3) reported statistical analysis and significance of treatments.
-After the application of the above inclusion criteria, a total of 66 studies were included in the meta-analysis (fig. S4).
+After the application of the above inclusion criteria, a total of 66 studies were included in the meta-analysis (Fig. S4).

 Data extraction

 We extracted data of the restoration practice implemented in each study and classified them as active or passive restoration.
-Active restoration implies human interventions in degraded lands while passive restoration refers to the natural recovery of systems, with minimal or no interventions (14).
 As a high variety of restoration techniques were implemented globally, we grouped different practices that addressed a similar restoration goal into four main categories: soil, i.e. including those practices with soil intervention; vegetation; water addition and grazing exclusion.
 “Soil” and “vegetation” practices included both active and passive types of restoration, while “water addition” was classified as an active restoration practice and “grazing exclusion” as a passive restoration practice.
 Moreover, for each study we extracted data of the restoration outcome adopted to measure the effect of the restoration practice (17).
 We grouped the different outcomes into four general groups as well: soil, plants, animals and habitat.
 These four outcomes groups were measured by studies with an active restoration approach, while passive restoration studies have not evaluated the “animals” group .

 We collected data of all the response variables reported in each article.
 For each response variable, we extracted data of mean, standard deviation and p-value.
 When these data were showed in figures, we used WebPlotDigitizer (27) to extract them.
 In addition, we collected data of the mean annual temperature and annual precipitation from the study sites of each article to calculate the aridity index (20) and, of the length of experiments expressed in months.
 The aridity index and the time scale of experiments were used as covariates in statistical models (see below).